emilerik/100daysofcode/README.md

 ***

 ***
+#### Day 45/100: 1:20 // face recognition app
+I started working on a big project in the course - the face recognition app.
+It's a website where you can log in, and then paste a URL with an image - it then finds faces on the image and marks them with rectangles.
+So far, I've basically just built some of the basic components, and a background.
+Tomorrow, I will hopefully finish the components so I can implement the face detection API.

+***
 #### Day 44/100: 1:30 // star wars foxes, continued
 Today, I continued on the 'star wars foxes'-app.
 I think I came a long way.
 I managed to loop through several objects from the star wars API and render them in the Card component.
 Unfortunately, I didn't manage to match it with the random foxes API as I wanted - the error I got was
 ```js